Carol Peletier: Season 9

 In "Evolution," Carol, along with Tara, is rather cold towards Michonne when she first arrives.
-Carol later tries to convince Michonne to have Alexandria join a fair Ezekiel is holding, a morale boost that is needed due to the state of the Kingdom, but Michonne refuses.
-Carol then departs for the Kingdom with Dianne and supplies that Henry convinced Earl Sutton to send with her as an advance on his pay.
+Carol later tries to convince Michonne to have Alexandria participate in a fair Ezekiel is holding as a much-needed morale boost due to the state of the Kingdom, but Michonne refuses.
+Carol, along with Dianne, departs for the Kingdom carrying supplies that Henry convinced Earl Sutton to send as an advance on his pay.
 Henry later tells Earl that he saw Carol cry for the first time in his life that day, and seeing her break down in such a way ultimately led to him making his own mistakes.

-In "The Calm Before", Alpha, the leader of the Whisperers group, murders Henry, Tara, Enid and several other residents of the Kingdom to punish Carol and Ezekiel for entering her territory.
+In "The Calm Before", Alpha, the leader of the Whisperers group, murders Henry, Tara, Enid, and several other residents of the Kingdom, to punish Carol and Ezekiel for entering her territory.
 A horrified, grief-stricken Carol discovers Henry's severed, reanimated head displayed on a pike, along with those of the other victims.
-In the season finale, "The Storm", however, she stops a guilt-ridden Lydia from committing suicide and tells her that Henry's death was not her fault.
-She then decides that it is best if she and Ezekiel split up after the death of their adopted son, and they go on their own separate ways.
+In the season finale, "The Storm", she stops a guilt-ridden Lydia from committing suicide and tells her that Henry's death was not her fault.
+She then decides that it is best if she and Ezekiel split up after the death of their adopted son, and they go their separate ways.
 As the residents of The Kingdom stay at Hilltop, she decides to leave for Alexandria with Daryl.

 Season 10

-In the time since the blizzard in Alexandria, Carol has left and become a ship captain.
+In the interval since the blizzard in Alexandria, Carol has left and become a ship captain.
 However, upon her return, Daryl convinces Carol to stick around.
 The brutal murder of her son and her divorce from Ezekiel leave Carol struggling with grief and rage to the point of becoming reckless.
-Carol's decision to blow up the cave where Alpha keeps her horde nearly results in the death of herself and her companions, causing a rift with Daryl when Magna and Connie get trapped and are presumed dead.
-Carol attempts to use Lydia to turn Gamma against Alpha despite Aaron's attempts to reach out in a less manipulative manner.
+Carol's decision to blow up the cave where Alpha keeps her horde nearly results in the death of herself and her companions, causing a rift with Daryl after Magna and Connie get trapped and are presumed dead.
+Carol attempts to use Lydia to turn Gamma against Alpha, despite Aaron's attempts to reach out in a less manipulative manner.
 Although successful, Carol's actions cause Lydia to take off on her own, although she does eventually return.
-After the destruction of the Hilltop, Alpha is killed by Negan who it's revealed was released by Carol without anyone's knowing as a way of getting revenge upon her enemy.
-Carol initially tries to depart once she gets her revenge, but ends up changing her mind.
+After the destruction of the Hilltop, Alpha is killed by Negan who, it is revealed, was released by Carol for this purpose without anyone knowing.
+Carol initially plans to leave once she gets her revenge on Alpha, but ends up changing her mind.